PNDeb/pinenote-tweaks/pn_handbook/getting_started_raw/docs/index.md

 that has been pre-configured for a reasonble starting point.
 Of course, you are welcome to customise your device to suit _you_.

+In general, if things are unclear, please take the following actions:

+* Read through this handbook (including the other sections)
+* Refer to the (PineNote wiki page)[https://wiki.pine64.org/index.php?title=PineNote]
+* Try the PineNote chat (see [this wiki page](https://wiki.pine64.org/wiki/Main_Page#Chat_Platforms) for more information on how to connect).

 ## Introduction

+The Pinenote Debian system is a lightly-modified [Debian trixie](https://www.debian.org/) installation, running GNOME as the graphical user interface.
-The Pinenote Debian should be fairly self explanatory, but there is a new menu in the top bar of gnome that controls the ePaper display.
+Usage should be fairly self explanatory, but there is a new menu in the top bar of gnome that controls the ePaper (eink) display.
 The display can render high quality greyscale, but due to the technology this makes screen updates slower, as the screen does more refreshes and flickering.
 This menu allows rapidly changing mode to suit what you are doing on the